AlexWaygood/cpython/Doc/howto/regex.rst

 +------------------+-----------------------------------------------+

 :meth:`~re.Pattern.match` and :meth:`~re.Pattern.search` return ``None`` if no match can be found.
-If they're successful, a :ref:`match object <match-objects>` instance is returned, containing information about the match: where it starts and ends, the substring it matched, and more.
+If they're successful, a :class:`~re.Match` instance is returned, containing information about the match: where it starts and ends, the substring it matched, and more.